scalameta/metals-vscode/README.md

 and provide richer search capabilities.

 You can invoke this command from the command palette (look for "Metals: Search symbol in workspace").
-Optionally you can also bind this command to a shorcut.
+Optionally you can also bind this command to a shortcut.
 For example, if you want to replace the native command with the Metals one you can configure this shortcut: